Hannah-Richert/iannwtf_hw7/README.md

 # iannwtf_hw7

 ## How to run the code:
-We used a input-pipeline, which saves and loads our datasets locally after creation.
+We made an input-pipeline, which saves and loads our datasets locally after creation.
-- tenserflow version >=2.6 required
+- tenserflow version >= 2.6 required
 - to run: `python -m pipeline`

 ## Outstanding Questions